 But while we’re on the subject of money, what about gold?
 Is it money?
 Or is it just shiny metal with a pleasing heft?
 And more to the point, with geopolitical tensions from Ukraine to Iraq at sky high levels, why has the gold price barely budged?

 If you’re looking for answers, try the Gold Symposium in Sydney on October 8th and 9th.
 My mate Greg Canavan is one of the keynote speakers.
 He’ll be joined by three of my favourites — James Turk, Bob Moriarity, and David Baker.
-You can sign up for the show here.

 This will be the first time in six years I’m not speaking at the show.
 I’ve been involved because Marcus Matthews and Kerry Stevenson manage to attract some world-class speakers to present on an important topic.
 It’s Australia’s best conference on precious metals.